-- There will be five assignments in total.
-Each assignment will be graded, and the lowest score will not be counted toward your final grade. - Homework assignments will be posted on the course website.
+- There will be six assignments in total.
+Each assignment will be graded.
+The best five assignment scores will be counted toward your final grade. - Homework assignments will be posted on course website.
 After the due dates, solutions will be posted. - No late homework will be accepted.
 No exception will be made. - Students can help each other on solving the problems, but are expected to prepare the final writeup individually with acknowledgment of the help received.

-Exams
+Quizzes and Exams

-- Midterm exam: Thursday, October 7, in class.
-If you cannot make the midterm exam, please drop the class.

-- Final exam: TBA.

-- Both exams will be open-book.
+- There will be four 10-minute quizzes given in class.
+The exact date of each quiz will be announced in class one week before each quiz takes place. - Midterm exam: Thursday, October 20, in class. - Final exam: TBA. - Both exams will be open-book.